jakobringler/blog/content/notes/ML Castles.md

 ### 1. Training a Neural Net to Understand my Sketches

+A Machine learning network was used to provide a new kind of user interface to control parameters of an HDA, which procedurally generates towers.

 ![[notes/images/TowerSketcher.gif]]

-more details can be found under: [[notes/Tower Sketcher |Tower Sketcher]]
+more details can be found here: [[notes/Tower Sketcher |Tower Sketcher]]

 ### 2. Predicting Heightfield Data using cGANs

-This Idea isn't anything new and was already shown in this [SideFX demo](https://www.sidefx.com/tutorials/machine-learning-data-preparation/).
+This idea isn't anything new and was already shown in this [SideFX demo](https://www.sidefx.com/tutorials/machine-learning-data-preparation/).
 Since heightfields are essentially images (2D arrays) you can use conditional GANs to translate between one image to another.

 You can for example translate height data from a base terrain to an eroded version of that terrain, like shown in the SideFX demo.